Hey. You want humor? Good humor? Wesleyan Humor?

 We seek participants who will address this topic from a wide variety of disciplinary perspectives — historical, legal, theological, hermeneutic, ethical, political, and more.
 The following list is meant to be suggestive of topics rather than provide categories and is therefore not exhaustive:

 Dr. Nakhooda is a scholar of both Islamic and Christian traditions, who, as senior advisor to the current Libyan ambassador to the UAE, played a significant role in the recent Libyan revolution.
 He is Co-Leader of the Islamic Analytic Theology project at Kalam Research & Media (KRM) in the UAE, in association with the John Templeton Foundation.
 During the Libyan revolution he worked as Secretary of the Libya Stabilization Team and also with the Support Offices of the Executive Team of the National Transitional Council of Libya.
 He was also former advisor to HRH Prince Ghazi bin Muhammad of Jordan; a Junior Fellow of the Royal Aal AlBayt Institute; and Founder and former Editor-in-Chief of the awardwinning Islamica Magazine.
 We have sought him out because he provides us a unique window into the role of scripture both within religious tradition and in the political and even military spheres.

 Proposals in the form of a 250-word abstract should be emailed to firstname.lastname@example.org by January 23th, 2015.
-Acceptance notifications will be sent out by February 5rd, 2014.
-Final papers, not to exceed 2000 words, must be submitted by March 14rd, 2014.
+Acceptance notifications will be sent out by February 5rd, 2015.
+Final papers, not to exceed 2000 words, must be submitted by March 14th, 2015.
 For up-to-date information please check out our website: sipgradconference.wordpress.com

 We are grateful for the financial support provided by the following sponsors: